This lemon velvet cake is luscious and easy to make. The crumb is tender and moist. A homemade cake does not have to be hard!

 Now I have to make it again sometime so I can conquer those lemons for once and for all!

-Velvet cakes are typically very soft and delicious.
+Velvet cakes are typically very soft and delicious with an airy texture.
 The most popular, and likely original, version is the red velvet cake.

 The vinegar and buttermilk in the batter help give the cocoa powder a reddish tint.
 Of course a ton of red food coloring helps to enhance it!